hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 For some current implementations adding all the above functionality would introduce significant code complexity.
-In such a case, there will need to be an assessment of the trade-off between that and the performance benefits for XFR of the above.
+In such a case, there will need to be an assessment of the trade-off between that and the performance benefits of the above for XFR.

 ### XFR limits

 The server MAY limit the number of concurrent IXFRs, AXFRs or total XFR transfers in progress, or from a given secondary, to protect server resources.
-Servers SHOULD return SERVFAIL if this limit is hit, since it is a transient error and a retry at a later time might succeed (there is no previous specification for this behaviour).
+Servers SHOULD return SERVFAIL if this limit is hit, since it is a transient error and a retry at a later time might succeed (there is no previous specification for this behavior).

 ### The edns-tcp-keepalive EDNS0 Option